 We didn’t even need to see the menu to know what we were going to have.

-“I’ll have a station house cream tea with 2 scones please” Tina said with excitement.
+“I’ll have a station house cream tea with 2 scones please,” Tina said with excitement.
 When they came.
 OMG, they were huge.
 You see in shops these yummy looking scones.
 Then you come to a place like this and feel like you have been served boulders with some jam and preserves.

 As you can see, I go for the Cornish way.
-Tina, however opted for the Devon way of reading cream teas.
+Tina, however, opted for the Devon way of reading cream teas.

 You will find hundreds of these tea rooms scattered all over the country.
 But if you are in the New Forest and near to here pop in and say hi.
-You will be looking at about £20 for a lunch (if your hungry) about £10 if you don’t mind sharing 2 scones.
+You will be looking at about £20 for lunch (if you’re hungry) about £10 if you don’t mind sharing 2 scones.